Welcome to the Department of Medicine

 -

-Inclusion 2023 is a yearlong virtual celebration of diversity with engaging programming and events centered around the annual theme of “Belonging” and aimed at making inclusion a practice across the department.
+Inclusion 2024 is a yearlong virtual celebration of diversity with engaging programming and events centered around a community-selected annual theme and aimed at making inclusion a practice across the department.
+The 2024 theme is allyship.

 Community Partnership Program